Apart from the medical care and therapies that you may line up to help your son or daughter, there are simple, everyday things that make a difference.

 1. Focus on the positive.
 Just like anyone else, children with autism spectrum disorder often respond well to positive reinforcement.
 That means when you praise them for the behaviors they’re doing well, it will make them (and you) feel good.

 Be specific, so that they know exactly what you liked about their behavior.
 Find ways to reward them, either with extra playtime or a small prize like a sticker.

-Also, as you would with anyone -- on the spectrum or not -- prize your child for who he or she is.
+Also, as you would with anyone -- on the spectrum or not -- prize your child for who they are.
 As a parent, loving your child for who they are is key.